SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Although a structure is also a value type, in many cases the compiler can prove that the overlapping accesses are safe.
-This means most accesses to stored properties *can* overlap for structures.
+For example,
-For example:
+if you have a local variable whose value is a structure, the compiler can prove that overlapping access to its stored properties are safe:

 .. testcode:: memory-share-health